2024 Caucus, Assemblies & Elections

 Tues, March 5, 2024 – Presidential Primary: Colorado no longer uses the caucus/assembly to determine the presidential nominee.
 It is now through a semi-open primary that allows unaffiliated voters to vote in one party’s primary.
 Vote in-person or return your ballot by 7pm on election day.

-Sat, April 13, 2024 – Last possible day for State Assembly to be held.
+Sat, April 6, 2024 – Republican State Assembly: Time and location TBA.
 Only State Delegates attend State Assembly.

 Other assemblies for other races will be around the same time but vary from district to district.
 State party should have all of this information, as well as county party and campaigns.